mixxxdj/manual/source/chapters/setup.rst

    Using Mixxx together with a MIDI controller and external soundcard

-**Using a controller without integrated multi-channel soundcard**
+**Using a controller without an integrated multi-channel soundcard**

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Output` tab
 #.
 From the :guilabel:`Master` drop-down menus, select the external soundcard,
    then :guilabel:`Channels 1-2`
 #.
-From the :guilabel:`Headphones` drop-down menus, select the build-in
+From the :guilabel:`Headphones` drop-down menus, select the built-in
    soundcard, then :guilabel:`Channels 1-2`
 #.
 Click :guilabel:`Apply` to save the changes.